Welcome to Honors.

 You found us.
 We have been serving students like you for forty years.
 Founded as a liberal arts program in 1979, we have expanded to become a thriving learning community within the College.

 What can Honors do for you?

 We can prepare you to transfer and succeed at a competitive four-year college or university by taking care of your core requirements here before you take on the challenges–and costs–of the four year university experience.

-The Liberal Arts Honors Curriculum offers students the opportunity to participate in an intense and intellectually challenging academic program.
-Honors has a successful thirty-two year history of jump-starting the academic and professional careers of an entire generation of students.
+Honors has a four decade history of jump-starting the academic and professional careers of an entire generation of students.
+It's your turn.

 The Liberal Arts Honors curriculum is designed especially for students hoping to immerse themselves in a rigorous intellectual community at the Community College of Philadelphia, in preparation for a high-powered professional career later.
 If you enroll in Honors you can expect to significantly improve your academic performance at the four year college or university to which you transfer.
 Many Honors students—most really—later continue their studies in graduate or professional schools.
 That’s what the two year curriculum is designed to accomplish.

 Students who come into Honors often tell us that they are looking for a more consistently challenging intellectual experience than they’ve encountered elsewhere, and may have grown used to.
 Honors is specifically designed to change the way students think about themselves as students and future professionals.
 It works to develop academic styles and skills that will be valuable when the competition toughens down the road.

 Honors is a Pathway